tprebs/fluttermap_heatmap/README.md

 `InMemoryHeatMapDataSource` is provided out of the box but its easy to implement your own datasource provider by implementing `HeatMapDataSource`

-a full example can be found under the example project.

 ## TODO
 - [ ] upgrade to flutter_map